marrobi/Microsoft-and-Containers/DockerMachine/readme.md

 During this post we will provision a VM running Docker on Microsoft Azure using the Azure driver for Docker Machine which is documented here: [https://docs.docker.com/machine/drivers/azure/](https://docs.docker.com/machine/drivers/azure/) .

+The PowerShell in this post are all included in the file [DockerMachineSteps.ps1](DockerMachineSteps.ps1) to reduce the need to copy/paste commands.

 NOTE: The following process uses PowerShell which is currently in preview on Linux and Mac.
 I have tested the steps on Ubuntu 16.04 but as cross platform PowerShell support .
 The Azure CLI can be used as an alternative to PowerShell on none Windows platforms.

 # Install Prerequisites